emgag/video-thumbnail-sprite/README.md

 $sprite->setThumbnailer(new Thumbnailer\FfmpegThumbnailer());
 ```

-To keep individual images of sprite instead of removing it after assembling the sprite:
+To keep individual source images of the sprite instead of removing it after assembling the sprite into a single image:

 ```PHP
 $sprite->setOutputImageDirectory('dir-to-store-images');